 So, if it’s not about effectiveness, why do so many still sit on the floor?

-There is even a story of the Buddha instructing a student to go and sit cross legged under a tree and and meditate.
-When we understand sitting cross legged was sitting comfortably a couple of thousand years ago, it’s fairly obvious that even people who taught meditation in it’s earliest days saw the value of being comfortable.
+There is even a story of the Buddha instructing a student to go and sit cross-legged under a tree and meditate.
+When we understand sitting cross-legged was sitting comfortably a couple of thousand years ago, it’s fairly obvious that even people who taught meditation in it’s earliest days saw the value of being comfortable.

-Our modern-day equivalent to comfortably sitting is finding comfortable chair, because it’s what we’re accustomed to.
+Our modern-day equivalent to sitting comfortably is finding a comfortable chair because it’s what we’re accustomed to.
 In my opinion, a zero gravity chair* is about as specialized as you might want to get when finding a ‘comfortable’ place to sit.
 In fact, my students rave at how comfortable my zero gravity chair is and I’ve noticed how they relax into the techniques much easier.